omarzitounii/React---Projects/Project 3 - Shopping Cart UI/shopping-cart-ui/README.md

 ##

-This is a responsive and interactive shopping cart built with React, Tailwind CSS, and json-server for mock API data.
-This project allows users to browse products, add/remove items to/from the cart, view quantities, and see the total price update in real-time.
+This is a responsive and interactive shopping cart UI built with React This project allows users to browse products, add/remove items to/from the cart, view quantities, and see the total price update.

 <br>